-PP allows us to analyse the case as follows.
-On Sunday night, Beauty's evidence, as normal, is fully self-locating.
-Therefore PP applies and tells us she should have credence 1/2 in heads.
-So too after Beauty learns it's Monday.
-On first waking, however, her evidence is not fully selflocating, and PP does not apply.
+(3) On first waking, however, her evidence is not fully self-locating, and PP does not apply.
 Nevertheless, we can argue from PP that she must have credence 1/3 in heads.
 Consider the three hypotheses HM (heads, which implies it's Monday), TM (tails and it's Monday), and TT (tails and it's Tuesday).
-Assuming that Beauty will update by conditionalization on learning it's Monday (i.e. $HM \vee TM$), she must already give HM and TM the same credence.
-Now consider what would happen were she instead to learn $HM \lor TT$.
+Assuming that Beauty will update by conditionalization when she learns it's Monday (i.e. $HM \lor TM$ ), she must, when first waking, already give HM and TM equal credence.
+Now consider what would happen were she instead to learn $HM \lor TT$ .
 She would again have fully self-locating evidence, and should again have credence 1/2 in heads.
-So she must already give HM and TT the same credence.
-All together, she gives the same credence to each of the three hypotheses HM, TM, and TT.
+So she must already give HM and TT equal credence.
+All together, she gives equal credence to each of the three hypotheses HM, TM, and TT.
 Since these are mutually exclusive and exhaust the possibilities open to her, she must give credence 1/3 to each.

 This pattern of credences is called the 'thirder' position in the literature on Sleeping Beauty.
 I find the extant arguments for thirderism quite compelling, and I am happy to refer to them as corroboration for my view.
 However, the analysis I've presented is slightly different from the most common way of understanding thirderism.
 Elga (2000) appeals to a principle of indifference: Beauty should, on waking, consider the hypotheses TM and TT equally likely, since her evidence is fully symmetric between them.
 But this suggestion invites standard worries about indifference reasoning, including the thought that Beauty might have symmetrical but only imprecise credences in these hypotheses (Weatherson, 2005).
 My argument is different, and isn't directly susceptible to such worries.
-Instead of appealing to evidential symmetry, I claim that Beauty should align her credences with the known chances, not only after she learns it's Monday, but also if she were instead to learn $HM \lor TT$, on the basis that these are both merely self-locating hypotheses relative to her other evidence.
+Instead of appealing to evidential symmetry, I claim that Beauty should align her credences with the known chances, not only after she learns it's Monday, but also if she were instead to learn $HM \lor TT$ , on the basis that these are both merely self-locating hypotheses relative to her other evidence E.

 Of course, thirderism is not the only standard position when it comes to Sleeping Beauty.
 As Elga explains, the main rivals to thirders are halfers, who claim that Beauty should give credence 1/2 to heads when she wakes up, as well as on Sunday night.
 I can't do justice to the whole literature, and want to focus on my positive proposal, but it seems significantly more difficult to do for halferism what I've done for thirderism here: to embed it in a package that includes systematic norms for updating (as in Ur Prior Conditionalization) and a natural version of the Principal Principle (as in PP).
-Beauty's evidence after learning it's Monday is structurally very similar to her evidence on Sunday night, so it's hard to see why the Principal Principle would apply in the second case but not the first.
-On the other hand, if, as 'double halfers' claim, Beauty should have credence 1/2 in heads at all three times, then she must not apply Bayesian conditionalization when she learns it's Monday.
-11
+For, on the one hand, Beauty's evidence after learning it's Monday is structurally very similar to her evidence on Sunday night, so it's hard to see why the Principal Principle would apply in the second case but not the first.
+On the other hand, if, as 'double halfers' claim, Beauty should have credence 1/2 in heads at both these times and on first waking, then she must not apply Bayesian conditionalization when she learns it's Monday.

-4.4 The Doomsday Argument
+4.4 Application: The Doomsday Argument